Kalpna-Gahalaut/RTSeismo/README.md

 	  iv) XX1 = Distance between origin of the cuboid and origin of the system in x direction (in meter).
-	  v) YY1 = Distance between origin of the cuboid and calculation point in y direction (in meter). vi) pf = maximum water column height in the cuboid (in meter). vii) Coordinate system:  x axis points north, y axis points east and z axis vertically downward. viii) Origin of the system: origin of cuboid at dam site.
+	  v) YY1 = Distance between origin of the cuboid and calculation point in y direction (in meter). vi) pf = maximum water column height in the cuboid (in meter).

- 2. The following are data files necessary to do plotting must be included in the directory (RTSeismo) and the format of the data of the particular files is as follows.
+ 1.2 The following are data files necessary to do plotting must be included in the directory (RTSeismo) and the format of the data of
+    the particular files is as follows.

      “Reservoir.dat”